wadefuller/nfl_predictor/README.md

 4. `predict_week.rmd`: Derive predictions for any given NFL week.

 ### Model Features

+140 features that fall into the following buckets:

 Metadata:
 - season: which season the game was played.